-Operating in the field of digital humanities, the Humanities DataLab was established to rethink and transform research in history, literature, language, culture, and society through the possibilities offered by digital technologies.
-The Lab serves as a methodological bridge between technology and the humanities, laying the groundwork for new-generation research approaches and data-driven analytical methods.
-Its areas of work include the processing of Ottoman and modern historical data, automatic transcription of handwritten and printed texts, text mining, the development of AI-supported analytical models, and the mapping and spatial visualization of historical data.
-The Lab’s primary goal is to promote a culture of data-driven thinking in the humanities and to build a productive and collaborative research ecosystem grounded in the principles of open science, digital ethics, and interdisciplinarity. |
+Its areas of work include the processing of Ottoman and modern historical data; the automatic transcription of manuscript and printed texts; text mining; the development of AI-supported analytical models; the mapping and spatial visualization of historical data.
+The Lab’s primary goal is to promote a culture of data-driven thinking in the humanities and to establish a productive and collaborative research ecosystem grounded in the principles of open science, digital ethics, and interdisciplinary cooperation.

-What We Work On
+What Do We Work On?

 - Processing Ottoman and modern historical data